haruosuz/evolve/references/README.evolve.jargon.md

 Fredj Tekaia 1
 https://journals.sagepub.com/doi/10.4137/GEI.S37925
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4778853/
+Abstract
 With the increasing number of sequenced genomes and their comparisons, the detection of orthologs is crucial for reliable functional annotation and evolutionary analyses of genes and species.
 Yet, the dynamic remodeling of genome content through gain, loss, transfer of genes, and segmental and whole-genome duplication hinders reliable orthology detection.
 Moreover, the lack of direct functional evidence and the questionable quality of some available genome sequences and annotations present additional difficulties to assess orthology.

+Xenologous genes are genes that appear falsely as orthologs because at least one of the pair is acquired via HGT from another species.
+Usually it is difficult to identify xenologs in pairwise genome comparisons.
+Xenologs and true orthologs might be distinguished in multiple genome comparisons if the origin of each gene can be identified.16

 https://pubmed.ncbi.nlm.nih.gov/23552219/
 Review Nat Rev Genet.
 2013 May;14(5):360-6. doi: 10.1038/nrg3456.
 Epub 2013 Apr 4.